zer0def/cromite/docs/PRIVACY_POLICY.md

 Image Descriptions for screen reader users is disabled and cannot be re-enabled.

 #### BROWSER SIGN IN AND SYNC
 Browser Sign In and sync is disabled and cannot be re-enabled.
 X-Chrome-Connected header is never sent.
 Google FLOC and Privacy Sandbox are disabled and cannot be re-enabled.
+No special api is granted to account.google.com

 #### AUTOFILL AND PASSWORD MANAGEMENT
 Autofill and Password Management are only local feature: Cromite does not send any information externally.